Geometric Bloch Vector Solution to Minimum Error Discriminations of Mixed Qubit States: Minimum-error discrimination of qubit states

-Solving the general problem for minimum error discrimination is not an easy task and there is no analytical solution in general.
-However, there are some approaches for qubit states~\cite{SamsonovPRA2009,DeconinckPRA2010,BaeNJP2013}.
-In this work, we consider the problem of the most general case of qubit states with a simple geometric approach.
-We use the Bloch vector representation to write $\rho_i$ and $\Gamma$ as
+Solving a general problem of minimum-error (ME) discrimination is a challenging task, and there is no analytical solution in general.
+However, there have been some approaches proposed for qubit states in the literature~\cite{HunterAIP2004,SamsonovPRA2009,DeconinckPRA2010,BaeNJP2013,HaPRA2013,WeirPRA2017}.
+In this work, we consider the problem of the most general case of qubit states using a geometric approach.
+We utilize the Bloch vector representation to express $\rho_i$ and $\Gamma$ as follows